How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 If you are genuinely unsure about a listing, send a message.
 Ask something specific: what paper did you use for this piece?
 How long did it take?
 What was the light like when you painted this scene?

 A real artist will answer with the kind of detail that only comes from having actually made the thing.
 I still remember the afternoon light when I painted the Kumaon pieces, the way the mist was sitting low on the ridgeline.
+The Himalayan painting process post goes into exactly the kind of specific technical memory that only someone who has done the work carries.
 That is not something you can fake with a template response.

 An original watercolor painting is not the same thing as art on your wall.
 It is a physical object that someone made entirely by hand, once, for no one in particular and then for you specifically when you found it.